textadventures/quest/docs/quest5_7.md

 The Containers tab in the editor now has comments under the scripts that explains when they run, and that names the flags, "isopen" and "locked", that track its state.

 If you set a string attribute on a switchable object called "cannotswitchon", then when the player tries to turn the object on, this messagwe will be displayed instead.
 This will allow authors to have devices that must be fixed before they will work, or have light sources that require power or fuel.
 To allow the object to be turned on, just set the attribute to null, by the way.

+A new tab can be turned on for the game object with advanced scripts.
+This has `inituserinterface`, an alternative to `InitUserInterface` that can be used in the web version, `unresolvedcommandhandler`, which has been around forever, but can now be used easily, and `scopebackdrop`, which can be used to add backdrop items, such as wall, ceiling, sky and sun, to ScopeReachable, to make these present in every room (or selectively in some rooms and not others; it is a script, do what you like with it).